Why does my logo say

 Chain bracelets and necklaces that are broken or have gone out of style are the main source for my sustainable jewelry.

 The cost of repairing silver jewelry often outweighs the jewelry’s worth.
 So it often ends up being recycled.
-But I think certain chains and charms are worthy of a second chance and star in my jewelry.
+But I think certain chains and charms are worthy of a second life and star in my jewelry.

 An other reason I like re-using silver jewelry is because the recycling process itself involves using large amounts of chemicals and energy.
 Why melt down good chain to make chain?